GestoerteBaecker/OneDriveAPI/README.md

 ## Usage
 Please see Test.py for the usage.
-The error handling is done by throwing exceptions, so ensure to always use try-catches Since all the other SDKs are deprecated i tried to do my own.
+The error handling is done by throwing exceptions, so ensure to always use try-catches.
+Since all the other SDKs are deprecated i tried to do my own.
 If you feel the need to adapt, extend or improve something, let me know and contribute.
 Thank you :)